ff2005/react-native-template-ff2005/README.md

 More details in https://guides.cocoapods.org.

-### React Native Cli
+### React Native CLI
 This template uses the new React Native Community CLI.
 If you have the legacy CLI installed globally, please uninstall first with **`npm uninstall -g react-native-cli`**.

 See notes on this bellow.

 ### This template
-To use this template, run the following command:
+Time for some magic.
+Let's run.

 ```sh
 npx react-native init MyApp --template react-native-template-iso-starter